 Physical therapy is often recommended for slipped disks because this will strengthen the muscles on your back and prevent further damage.
 Pain relievers may be prescribed if the pain is severe in order to allow you to take part in physical exercises.
 In the most severe cases, surgery may be performed.
 This will involve removing the protruding part of the disc, but not the entire disc.

 - Physical therapy is usually recommended, including light physical exercises to strengthen your muscles and avoiding heavy loads that strain your joints.

 YESS Selective Endoscopic Discectomy™

 This minimally-invasive procedure is performed through a small tubular device.
 It is designed to relieve pain caused by herniated discs pressing on nerve roots.
 The surgery is performed under local or epidural anesthesia, allowing the patient to leave the hospital the same day.

 - Platelet Rich Plasma (PRP)

 If you experience chronic back pain and haven’t found lasting relief through more conventional pain treatments, medical marijuana treatment offered by our doctors may be right for you.
 Call medical marijuana doctor Boleslav Kosharskyy MD of Pain Physicians NY with locations in Brooklyn, Queens, Manhattan and Bronx NYC to help you determine if medical marijuana treatment is right for your pain.

 We always consider a non-invasive treatment options first before we turn to more invasive procedures like minimally invasive surgery.

-The most advanced pain management center, Brooklyn back pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach.
-We are using the most effective back pain management options utilizing the latest technologies available in USA.
+The most advanced pain management center, Brooklyn back pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach.
+We are using the most effective back pain management options utilizing the latest technologies available in the USA.